vfarcic/vfarcic.github.io/docker-swarm/docker-swarm-updates.md

 Blue-Green Deployment
 ---------------------

 The alternative to rolling updates is *blue-green deployment*.
-I won't go into process details in this post.
+I won't go into the process details in this post.
 If you are not familiar with it, please read the [Blue-Green Deployment](https://technologyconversations.com/2016/02/08/blue-green-deployment/) article.
 I'll limit myself to a short comparison of the two processes.

 Rolling Updates vs Blue-Green Deployment
 ----------------------------------------

 For smaller deployments, let's say less than ten instances of a service, I prefer *blue-green* instead *rolling updates*.
 With blue-green deployments, we have the opportunity to test the new release in production.
 If all the tests passed, we can reconfigure the proxy and make it available to the public.
 That is not to say that rolling updates cannot be tested.
 They can.
 However, testing rolling updates is much more difficult and, even if we do have appropriate tests, there is no guarantee that our users will not experience undesirable results.
-Since the moment the first iteration of the new release is running and until we detect a problem and execute rollback, a part of the system is running faulty instances and they are accessible to our users.
+Since the moment the first iteration of the new release is running and until we detect a problem and execute rollback, a part of the system is running faulty instances that are accessible to our users.

 If, on the other hand, we are running many instances, the resource overhead produced by blue-green deployments might be too much.
-After all, during a, hopefully, short period, we need to double the number of instances (all instances of the old release plus all instances of the new).
+After all, during a, hopefully, short period, we need to double the number of instances (the old release plus the new).

 The overhead required to write scripts that would support the blue-green deployment process is too big when compared to rolling updates.
-In the past, the old Swarm (prior to Docker 1.12) did not support any of the two.
-We had to implement them ourselves so the cost was, more or less, the same.
+In the past, the old Swarm (before Docker 1.12) did not support any of the two.
+We had to implement them ourselves, so the cost was, more or less, the same.
 Now that rolling updates are an integral part of Docker Engine, my preference is, more often than not, with rolling updates.
 The process is baked into the engine.
 There is no need for custom scripts.

-No matter which process you'll choose, one of the important things to note is that releases need to be backwards compatible.
+No matter which process you'll choose, one of the important things to note is that releases need to be backward compatible.
 Each deployment means that during some period both the old and the new release will run in parallel.
-We do not need to make sure that backwards compatibility is maintained for long.
-Having each release backwards compatible with the previous is often enough.
-The biggest challenge are, often, databases.
-Please make sure that your schema changes are backwards compatible with the previous release.
+We do not need to make sure that backward compatibility is maintained for long.
+Having each release compatible with the previous is often enough.
+The biggest challenges are, often, databases.
+You have to make sure that your schema changes are backward compatible with the previous release.
 As with many other cases, the longer the iteration, the more problems we might have with database schema changes.
-In most cases, making database changes backwards compatible is not a hard thing to accomplish when changes are frequent.
+In most cases, making database changes backward compatible is not a hard thing to accomplish when iterations are short.

 Docker Update Implications
 --------------------------

 The new option to run `docker update` commands means that our deployment process should change.
-Now we need create a service only once (the first release).
+Now we need to create a service only once (the first release).
 All sequential releases do not have to know anything about the service.
-All we have to do is update the image.
-Docker Swarm will take care of the rest.
-This means that we can greatly simplify our deployment scripts.
-All there is to do is run a single `docker update --image [IMAGE_NAME_AND_TAG]` command.
+All we have to do is update the image and Docker Swarm will take care of the rest.
+That means that we can greatly simplify our deployment scripts.
+All there is to do is run a single `docker update --image <IMAGE_NAME_AND_TAG> <SERVICE_NAME>` command.

 > Docker already simplified our continuous delivery or deployment flows.
 With the new Swarm mode introduced in version 1.12, simple become even simpler.